RoppeltF/futureCollars/README.md

-In this exercise, you're tasked to create a Python script called 'reader.py' that modifies a CSV file based on user-provided changes, displays its content in the terminal, and saves the modified file to a provided destination.

-1. The script should be run as `reader.py <src> <dst> <change1> <change2> ...`. 'src' is the path of the CSV file to be modified.
+In this exercise, you will extend the previous CSV file modification program to also handle JSON and Pickle files.
+The program, "reader.py", will modify a CSV, JSON, or Pickle file, display its contents in the terminal, and then save it to a selected location.

+Make sure to use classes and inheritance in this program.

+Instructions:

+1. Write a program named "reader.py".
+This program will take in command-line arguments that specify the source file, destination file, and changes to be made.

-    - If the file does not exist or the path specified is not a file, display an error message and the filenames in the same directory.
+2. The source (src) should be a path to a CSV, JSON, or Pickle file.
+If the file does not exist or the path is not a file, the program should display an error message and list the files in the same directory.

-2. 'dst' is the target path where the modified CSV file will be saved.
+3. The destination (dst) should be the target path where the modified file will be saved.

-3. 'change1' ... 'changeN' are strings of the form "X,Y,value".
-'X' is the column (also counting from 0), 'Y' is the row to modify (counting from 0), and 'value' is the new value for the given cell.
+4. The changes are strings in the form "X, Y, value", where X is the column (also counted from 0), Y is the row to be modified (counted from 0), and value is the new value for the specified cell.

-4. After applying all changes, the script should display the content of the modified CSV file in the terminal and save it to the destination path.

-Example:

-If the script is run as follows:

-python reader.py in.csv out.csv 0,0,piano 3,1,mug 1,2,17 3,3,0

-And the 'in.csv' file content is:

-door,3,7,0
-sand,12,5,1
-brush,22,34,5
-poster,red,8,stick

-The following 'out.csv' file should be generated:
+5. The file type for both the source and destination files should be detected based on their extensions:

-piano,3,7,0
-sand,12,5,mug
-brush,17,34,5
-poster,red,8,0
+   - .csv for CSV files
+   - .json for JSON files
+   - .pickle for Pickle files

+6. In the case of pickle and json, files are saved as lists of lists.
+Each row is a list of strings, and rows are stored in the list.

+Example command for running the program:

+python reader.py source.csv destination.json "0,0,piano" "1,1,mug"

 Hints:

-- Remember how to handle command-line arguments in a Python script.
+- Use Python's built-in csv, json, and pickle modules to handle reading and writing of files.
-- Use the built-in csv module to read from and write to CSV files.
+- Use Python's os module to handle file paths and to check if a file exists.
-- Be mindful of the zero-based indexing of rows and columns.
-- Make sure to handle errors that might occur during file I/O operations.
-- For easier testing, use extension for your IDE that displays CSV files in human-readable form (if you’re using Visual Studio Code, you can install Edit csv or CSV to Table extension)

-Additional Challenge (Optional):

-Enhance your script to handle invalid 'change' arguments gracefully.
-If a 'change' argument does not have the correct format or if the specified row or column does not exist in the CSV file, display a helpful error message and skip that change.
+- Use Python's sys module to handle command-line arguments.